 When you apply for any study abroad program, you are charged a $50 non-refundable application fee.
 This fee is only refundable if your program is canceled by our office.

-If you decide to cancel after your confirmation, you are financially responsible for the costs paid on your behalf.
+If you decide to cancel after confirming, you are financially responsible for the costs paid on your behalf.
 These costs vary according to the type of program and when you cancel.
 Refer to our study abroad costs web page for details.
 Keep in mind, as the program participation date approaches, costs associated with canceling may increase.

 Canceling from UMD Faculty-Led Programs

-Faculty-led Program Cancellation Fees
+Faculty-led Program Additional Cancellation Fees